Guided accumulation of active particles by topological design of a second-order skin effect: Results

 The corner accumulation we observe is a consequence of the chiral motion of topological edge modes, that accumulate at the corners for long times.
 In the topological device the chiral edge motion occurs because $w_{\mathrm{H}}\neq 0$, and the corner accumulation occurs because $w_{\mathrm{nH}}\neq0$ for $H_{s,\pm}$.
 The two devices thus have a different topological invariant \begin{linenomath} \end{linenomath} which equals one or zero for the topological and trivial devices, respectively.
-In the Supplementary Information~\ref{app:theory} we show that this invariant is equivalent to that in Ref.~\cite{Okugawa20}, and that it signals a second-order skin-effect as follows.
-First, $\hat{W}$ has inversion symmetry, and a point gap spectrum in which corner modes appear only for open-boundary conditions in both directions (Figs.~\ref{fig:skin} f, g).
+The topological invariant \eqref{eq:invariant} highlights the coupled-wire nature of our system, and is reminiscent of weak topological phases.
+This observation motivates different viewpoints on the higher-order topological behaviour we observe, as we discuss in the Supplementary Discussion 1.G.
+In the Supplementary Discussion~1.F we show that this invariant is equivalent to that in Ref.~\cite{Okugawa20}, and that it signals a second-order skin-effect as follows.
+First, $\hat{\bm W}$ has inversion symmetry, and a point gap spectrum in which corner modes appear only for open-boundary conditions in both directions (Figs.~\ref{fig:skin} f, g).
 Second, the number of corner modes scales as the edge length $L$, rather than the system size $L^2$, a defining characteristic of the second-order the skin-effect~\cite{Kawabata20b}.